andreas83/SocialNetwork/README.md

 db_user="user"
 db_pass="pass"
 ```
-You will find the [database.sql](https://raw.githubusercontent.com/andreas83/SocialNetwork/andrea/database.sql) file in repro
+You will find the [database.sql](https://raw.githubusercontent.com/andreas83/SocialNetwork/andrea/database.sql) file in repro.

 Also you should adopt following configuration parameter
 ```